 The proposal also aims to simplify the LIFE management and to ensure a broader geographical access to the fund.

 In the Parliament, the Committee on Environment, Public Health and Food Safety is in charge of the file.
-The rapporteur, Gerben-Jan Gerbrandy (ALDE, Netherlands), tabled his draft report in September 2018.
-In November, the Committee voted on its position.
+It appointed Gerben-Jan Gerbrandy (ALDE, Netherlands) as rapporteur and adopted its position in November 2018.

 On 11 December 2018, the Plenary voted on the proposal by 580 votes in favour to 41 against, and 45 abstentions.
 MEPs proposed to increase the financial envelope for the new LIFE programme up to €7.27 billion in current prices.
 The funding allocated to Environment portfolio would be 73.2 % of the total LIFE budget.
 Almost all the amendments from the ENVI committee were approved.
 In addition, the expression 'low carbon economy' was replaced by 'net zero economy' while 'just transition' and 'degradation of ecosystems' were added to the LIFE general objective.

 On 20 December 2018, the Council agreed a partial general approach backing the Commission’s proposed budget.

 The inter-institutional negotiations started on 9 January 2019.
 There was exchange of views on key aspects, such as:

 - capacity building projects and geographical balance of LIFE spending

 - the quality of projects as selection criteria

 - co-financing rates

 - programme monitoring and evaluation